28th April 2023

-- It is unlikely that Police would proceed with any criminal matters on the lower end of the criminal scale on users quarantined, exercising discretion avoiding many from entering the Justice system, consequently reducing court caseloads.
+- It is unlikely that Police would proceed with any criminal matters on the lower end of the criminal scale on users quarantined, exercising discretion and preventing many from entering the Justice system, consequently reducing court caseloads.

-- Importantly the maintenance and access to quality data for research purposes would start to achieve data that can be relied upon as the depth and demographic associated with the problem becomes evident to allow the development of more targeted approaches.
+- Importantly, the maintenance and access to quality data for research purposes would start to achieve data that can be relied upon as the depth and demographic associated with the problem become evident to allow the development of more targeted approaches.

 Why will Quarantine work?

 Will Quarantine move all away from drugs?
 No, but the impact on their health and giving them a hiatus in their lifestyle might just have the desired effect for many.
 After fourteen days, they will have lost their position in the drug empire, so they will have to start again.
 Disruption can sometimes be more effective than the current options and should never be underestimated as a counter to an illegal problem.

 Identifying and removing trigger points for addicts over fourteen days would act as step one to recovery, and with the trigger points identified, it can be the start of a way out.